Life (2007–2009): Season 2, Episode 19 - 5 Quarts - full transcript

 they're really stunning.

-But the photos
+But the photos in the paper,

 not your best work.

-Not your work
+Not your work at all, right?

-Look, you don't have to
+Look, you don't need

-check my financials, okay?
+to check my financials, okay?

-I paid Grant
+I paid grant

 to take those pictures.

-It's competitive
+It's competitive out there.

 He needed the money,

-and I needed the pictures.
+and i needed the pictures.

 Where were you